wtnwin111/interview/README.md

     5) Write a multi-thread program to handle Producer-Consumer Problem.
     6) You have a stream of infinite queries (ie: real time Google search queries that people are entering).
 [Google] Describe how you would go about finding a good estimate of 1000 samples from this never ending set of data and then write code for it.
-    7) Write a blocking queue implementation using cyclic array.
+    7) Write a blocking list implementation using cyclic array.
     8) We have a Foo class, it have 3 method, first(), second() and third(), the same instance of Foo will be passed to three different threads.
        Design a mechanism to ensure that first it called before second and second is called before third.
     9) The dinning philosophers problem, a bunch of philosophers are sitting around a circular table with one chopstick between each of them.